watto-engineer/dash/depends/README.md

 from llvm.org.
 Clang 8 or later is required.</dd>
 </dl>
-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to Dash Core's configure.
+If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to Wagerr Core's configure.
 In this case, `--disable-wallet`.

 ### Additional targets